How to Deploy an MCP App to Production (May 2026)

 ChatGPT fetches your tool manifest from /mcp and registers your tools.
 The next time a user asks something that triggers one of your tools, ChatGPT calls your tool handler and renders the resource HTML in an iframe inside the conversation.

-If your server requires bearer token authentication, enter the token in the Authentication section of the connector setup form.
-ChatGPT sends it as Authorization: Bearer <token> on every request.
+If your server uses bearer token authentication, enter the token in the Authentication section of the connector setup form.
+For OAuth, configure the authorization URL, token URL, and client credentials.
+ChatGPT supports the full MCP OAuth 2.1 flow.

 In Claude, go to Settings > Connectors > Add custom connector.
 Enter the same server URL with the /mcp path: